Want to know how to make homemade mayonnaise? All you need are eggs, oil, mustard powder and lemon juice, and 5 minutes. Here’s the easy recipe!

 One way or the other, you will see the ingredients start magically turning into mayo almost immediately.
 When the oil is all in and everything is looking mayo-like, gently stir in some lemon juice.

 And voila, you have made your own mayo!
 Spoon it into a mason jar and admire it, and then put it in the fridge.
-Or use it to make tuna salad while you are on the Whole 30, or a BLT with fried egg if you aren’t.
+And then take it out again and make yourself the world’s best tomato and mayo sandwich.

 The more you know…